Yann-Erik de Lanlay

 Yann-Erik Randa Bahezre de Lanlay (born 14 May 1992) is a Norwegian footballer who plays as a winger for Viking in Eliteserien.

 Club career

 Early years

 De Lanlay was born in Norway to a French father and Norwegian mother, and is therefore eligible to play for both countries.
 He began playing football for Vaulen IL when he was five years old.
-Already then he stood out with his great technique.
-It was early noticed his ability to escape tricky situations with his exceptional ball handling.
-At the age of 8 he was already noticed by the local press who were reporting on a local indoor tournament.
 In 2006, he was picked for Statoil's football academy, where he played with Hull's Markus Henriksen, Molde's Ruben Gabrielsen and ex-teammate Christian Landu Landu.
 After having great success for his team he was during the summer of 2007 picked up by Viking FK.

 Viking

 De Lanlay came to Viking from Vaulen as a 15-year-old.
 He became a part of Viking's talent programme, under the leadership of Gary Goodchild.
 Here he also played with his three years older Brother Even de Lanlay.
 He was also considered a substantial talent, but had to cut down due to a knee injury.
 Yann-Erik was picked for the first team squad ahead of the 2010 season and made his first team debut 17 October 2010 against Odd Grenland.
 During the winter of 2011 de Lanlay began playing regularly for the first team, and he scored his first goal against Fredrikstad in a 2–0 victory.

 In October 2013, de Lanlay signed a new contract with Viking, binding him to the club until the end of the 2016 season.